boini12/GreenCommunity/README.md

 In this the activity, the user is notified of not being signed-in and then gets presented with two buttons.
 One to sign-up and one to login.
 This depends on what the user needs.
 For example, if an user already has an account, then the login button should be used.
 This will redirect the user to the LoginActivity.
 If the user doesn't have an account yet, then they should use the sign-up button.
 This will redirect them to the SignUpActivity.

-Bot of those activities will be further explained in the following.
+Both of those activities will be further explained in the following.

 ### LoginActivity